SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/shipping-account-requirements.md

         • **[Sandbox](https://docs.intersoftsapient.net/docs/sandbox-account)**: a testing environment that mimics the **Production** environment but is isolated from it.
 The sandbox environment is primarily used for development and testing purposes.

-        ***Note**: for testing purposes, you can set up a **Sandbox** account for Royal Mail by using a dummy account number and PLN as this data is not validated and allows you to test the integration.
+        `Note`: _For testing purposes, you can set up a **Sandbox** account for Royal Mail by using a dummy account number and PLN as this data is not validated and allows you to test the integration.
 If you choose to switch the account to **Production**, then the account details are sent to the <Glossary>Online Business Account</Glossary> (OBA) team and validated.
-Based on this validation, the shipping account is either approved or rejected.*
+Based on this validation, the shipping account is either approved or rejected._
       </td>
     </tr>

     <tr>
       <td>
-        **Account Name (if different than customer)**\*
+        **Account Name (if different than customer)***
       </td>

       <td>